Instant Pot Mashed Potatoes

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please see our full Disclosure and Privacy Policy.

-If you're looking for a way to take the guesswork out of making perfect mashed potatoes, you are in the right place.
+If you're looking for a way to take the guesswork out of making the perfect mashed potatoes recipe, you are in the right place.
 I can honestly say that I will likely never go back to the old school boil method of making mashed potatoes again!
+These are the best instant pot creamy mashed potatoes!

 With this recipe, there's no need to worry about the potatoes boiling over.
 No need to worry about the right milk to potato to butter ratio.
-This recipe yields the very best traditional mashed potatoes just like mom makes.
-I hope you love this easy recipe as much as I do!
+They're not cheesy mashed potatoes or garlic mashed potatoes, but rather the very best traditional mashed potatoes just like mom makes.
+If you love mashed potatoes as much as I do, I know you'll enjoy this easy recipe!

 Ingredients for Instant Pot Mashed Potatoes on a wood cutting board.